mahoney1/test/extend_multi_org_3_orgs-amended.md

 <h2 class='everybody'>Appendix - the next steps</h2>

-The tutorial added a 3rd organization, and showed how, at a Composer and business network level, the minimum tasks to allow Org3 participants to participate.
+The tutorial added a 3rd organization, and showed how, initially at a Fabric level - then at a Composer and business network level, the minimum tasks to allow Org3 participants to participate in that `trade-network` Commodity Trading business network.
 However, you may recall, that we are still using an endorsement policy, that is a 'legacy' policy from our 2-Org multi-org tutorial.
 The endorsement policy should ideally be 'upgraded' to reflect rules around 3 organizations must endorse transactions before they can be committed to the blockchain.
 You can find more information on endorsement policies in the Hyperledger Fabric documentation, in [Endorsement policies](https://hyperledger-fabric.readthedocs.io/en/release/endorsement-policies.html) .

 Complete the following steps to add the requirement for the 3rd organization to be required to endorse transactions.